kubernetes/kops/docs/operations/images.md

   --filters "Name=name,Values=Flatcar-stable-*-hvm"
 ```

+## CoreOS

+Support for CoreOS is deprecated and will be removed in Kops 1.18.

+You should consider using [Flatcar](#flatcar) as a replacement.

 ## Debian 8 (Jessie)

-Support for Debian 8 (Jessie) is deprecated and will be removed in future versions of Kops.
+Support for Debian 8 (Jessie) is deprecated and will be removed in Kops 1.18.

 ## Ubuntu 16.04 (Xenial)

-Support for Ubuntu 16.04 (Xenial) is deprecated and will be removed in future versions of Kops.
+Support for Ubuntu 16.04 (Xenial) is deprecated and will be removed in Kops 1.20.

-## CoreOS

-Support for CoreOS is deprecated and will be removed in future versions of Kops.

-You should consider using [Flatcar](#flatcar) as a replacement.